WestDRI/wgpages/content/driConnect.md

 <!-- ARC/HPC analysts in the past, but -- without an umbrella consortium or any inter-university agreements -- we -->
 <!-- cannot "volunteer" webinar speakers. -->

-We are looking for long-term collaborators on the webinar program, both for improved branding (recall: no WestGrid) and communication to researchers, additional expertise, and to share the workload.
+We are looking for a **long-term collaboration on the webinar program**, for improved branding (recall: no consortium in the West) and communication to researchers, additional expertise, and to share the workload.